Sometimes carriers include interest with a Insurance Claim Payments. To enter the interest amount, you have three options.

 Option 1: If this is a PPO plan and the write-off amount is greater than the interest payment, follow these steps.
 This method keeps your account accurate, but does not track interest amounts.

-- For a specific patient, open the claim, then click on a procedure to open the Claim Procedures (claimprocs).
+- For a specific patient, open the unreceived claim, then double -click on a procedure to open the Claim Procedures (claimprocs).

-- Add the interest payment amount (what the insurance paid extra) to the Allowed Amt.
+- Add the interest payment amount (what the insurance paid extra) to the Insurance Paid amount.

 - Reduce the write-off amount by the interest payment amount.